PierreFourreau/readingchallenge-old-angular/README.md

-# readingchallenge-site
+# readingchallenge-old-angular
-Reading Challenge SITE
+Reading Challenge admin site not used

 Made with angular js